learn-co-curriculum/dsc-running-jupyter-locally/README.md

 *
 <img src="images/before-fork.png">

 One of two things will happen.
 Either it'll pop up a modal (window) and if you scroll to the bottom of it you'll see it says that you already have a fork.
-That is quite possible - Learn auto-forks certain lessons for you.
 If that's the case, just click on the link to view your existing fork.

 If you don't already have a fork, you'll be redirected to your new personal copy of the repository: